 Although XRP isn’t necessary to use the Ripple platform to make payments, it’s thought that various companies are looking to adopt it.
 The company’s CEO Brad Garlinghouse tweeted that banks and payment providers are “indeed planning to use XRP in a serious way.”

-So that’s our lowdown on XRP - we hope that we’ve shed some light on one of the more talked about tokens, made things clearer and helped you to understand how and why it differs from the other cryptocurrencies out there!
+So that’s our lowdown on XRP, the Ripple cryptocurrency.
+We hope that we’ve shed some light on one of the more talked-about tokens and helped you to understand how and why it differs from the other cryptocurrencies out there!

-A lot of cryptocurrencies are trying to disrupt the way we use and circulate money, however only time will tell how we adopt the changes put forth by this up-and-coming technology.
+A lot of cryptocurrencies are trying to disrupt the way we use and circulate money.
+Yet, XRP could potentially change inter-bank transactions – and the monetary system as we know it.
+Only time will tell how we adapt to the challenges thrown down by this technology.

 Join Revolut for Free